-Ohio is beginning a new strategy to save Lake Erie from toxic algae.
-In February, the state will start offering financial incentives to farmers whose runoff feeds the algae.
-ANDY MORRISON/THE BLADE VIA AP, FILE That's why the state's immediate focus is on convincing farmers in the western Lake Erie region to commit to some changes.
-"Our measure of success will be in how many farmers enroll in each county," said Dorothy Pelanda, Ohio's agriculture director.
-They'll begin finding out in February how the state intends to distribute \$30 million worth of incentives and what the money will cove That's a big concern for those who've en hurt by depressed commedity ces, the trade war with China of the rainiest years in memory.
+the state will start offering financial incentives to farmers whose runoff feeds focus is on convincing farmers in the western Lake Erie region to commit to some changes.
+"Our measure of success will be in how many farmers enroll in each county," said Dorothy Pe- They'll begin finding out in February how the state intends to distribute \$30 million worth of incentives and what the money will cove That's a big concern for those who've depressed commedity trade war with China of the rainiest years in memory.
 Nathan Eckel, who raises farms with his family just outsid ledo, said he and many neighbor ready are doing several recommended practices, including planting cover crops and vegetation along streams and mixing manure into the ground.
-"We're doing what's most time efficient and what's best financially," he One of the state's suggestions for reducing phosphorus runoff is to inject fertilizer into fields instead of on top, Eckel said.
-What holds back others are lingering questions about whether the recommended steps are feasible and effective, said Robyn Wilson, a behavioral researcher at Ohio State Univer- "I can't blame the farmer," she said.
-"Even those committed to it aren't getting enough feedback."
-Surveys have shown that while up to 20% might not be willing to change, a larger share are open to new ways but face barriers, many of them financial.
+"We're doing what's most time efficient and what's best financially," he What holds back others are lingering questions about whether the recommended steps are feasible and effective, said Robyn Wilson, a behavioral researcher at Ohio State Univer- "Even those committed to it aren't getto 20% might not be willing to change, a larger share are open to new ways but face barriers, many of them financial.
 "It's a lot to accomplish in a short amount of time," she said.
+Ohio's governor has said offering incentives is the key.
+"We cannot expect farmers to do things that will drive them out of business," said DeWine, who first talked about long-term solutions just months after he took office a year ago.
+States throughout the U.S. will be monitoring Ohio's results because reducing nutrient pollution from farms has been a much bigger challenge than slowing it from sewage plants and factories, said Dan Obenour, an environmental engineer at North Carolina State University.
+"In general, states are still trying to figure it out," Obenour said.